Self-employment comes with many rewards. For most people, it's having a sense of accomplishment while getting the chance to do what they love.

 Self-employment ideas can come from almost anywhere.
 Look beyond the obvious.
 Be creative and let the passions of those involved guide potential business ideas.
 Look to community partners who work with the individual.
-People with personal experience in self-employment and people who know the individual's interests, strengths and passions can help.
+People with personal experience in self-employment can help.
+So can people who know the individual's interests, strengths and passions.

 For more self-employment ideas, check out this video.

 Things to consider about self-employment